 CBD also has anti-inflammatory properties that reduce swelling and acts as an antioxidant to protect the body from free-radical damage.
 Add some CBD Beauty Oil to your skin-care routine for relaxing, hydrating, age-defying benefits.

 - USE DAILY RITUALS TO KEEP UP YOUR SPIRITS -- AND YOUR HEALTH

 As we deal with the chaos that has become our daily lives, establishing some semblance of a routine has critical physical and mental benefits.
 Daily self-care rituals calm and reassure us, and give us a sense of control over our circumstances.
 In challenging times, self-care rituals aren’t an indulgence…they’re a necessity.
-Here, she shares 21 of her favorites.
+Here are 25 of my favorites.

 - Get at least eight hours of sleep.
 If you’re not going into the office, you can likely squeeze in an extra hour of shuteye – a rare luxury.

 - Drink a lot of water –bottled or alkaline if you can find it.
 If not, regular water is fine – no one’s hoarding tap water.

 - Eat nourishing food.
 You may actually have time to prepare real meals now, and while many stores are low on canned food and pasta, fresh produce has remained relatively plentiful.